MRoszakPL/Sit-On-Chair/README.md

 * JS (jQuery)

-## Status 4.06.2018 - Work in progress
+## Status 10.06.2018 - Work in progress

 All functionalities are working.
 CSS selectors need optimalization.
-Maybe JS part will be change to be written with jQuery.